olgaornek/Predicting_House_Prices/README.md

 # Predicting_House_Prices
 The accurate prediction of housing prices is a significant issue for buyers, sellers and investors in real estate.
 A good model can make sure people can be smarter about their decisions, reduce risk and increase confidence in the market.

-In this work, some popular algorithms such as Linear Regression, Random Forest and K-Nearest Neighbors  were implemented and compare don the Kaggle housing dataset.
+In this work, some popular algorithms such as Linear Regression, Random Forest and K-Nearest Neighbors  were implemented and compared on the Kaggle housing dataset.

 Data exploration and preprocessing helper, PandasAI, which is an AI assistant, was envolved.